 The Digital LSAT is the same multiple-choice exam as the paper-and-pencil LSAT, delivered on easy-to-use tablets instead of booklets.
 The tablets will be provided to test takers at the test center.
-The content will be the same and the structure of the test sections and the questions will be the same as the current LSAT.
-It is important to note that the test day will be shorter for test takers because the LSAT Writing will be (as of June 2019) administered separately from the LSAT multiple-choice test sections, online via a secure testing platform.
-Another important change for test takers will be that their answers will be selected on the screen by tapping on their answer choice.
-There will be no paper answer sheets.
+The content and the structure of the test sections and questions are the same as the traditional paper-and-pencil LSAT.
+It is important to note that the test day is now shorter for test takers because the LSAT Writing is (as of June 2019) administered separately from the LSAT multiple-choice test sections, online via a secure testing platform.
+Another important change for test takers is that their answers are now selected on the screen by tapping on their answer choice.
+There are no more paper answer sheets.
 The tablet offers great features such as a timer with a five-minute warning, highlighting, and flagging to keep track of questions that a test taker may want to revisit in a section.

-The transition to the Digital LSAT will begin in July 2019, when approximately half of the test takers will be assigned to take the test on a tablet provided by LSAC, and the rest will take the traditional paper-and-pencil test.
+The transition to the Digital LSAT began in July 2019, when approximately half of the test takers were assigned to take the test on a tablet provided by LSAC, and the rest took the traditional paper-and-pencil test.
 After the July 2019 test, the LSAT will be digital in North America starting September 2019.

 To help provide test takers with the tools and content to prepare effectively and confidently for the Digital LSAT, we have published several full practice tests to the Get Acquainted with the Digital LSAT practice site.
-We will continue to add practice tests in the weeks and months ahead.
 These practice tests provide an experience that mirrors the experience of the Digital LSAT.
 Prospective test takers can access the Get Acquainted site (including practice tests) on a laptop, desktop computer, tablet, or smartphone.

 Frequently Asked Questions